Sunday, May 22, 2011

 Teena Marie gives us “Lead Me On”.
 The song packs a lot of power, from the backing horns to the pounding beat to her scorching guitar work.

 Berlin closes out the side with “Take My Breath Away (Love Theme from Top Gun)”.
-The song went all the way to number 1 on the Billboard charts in the US (spending a week there after knocking out “Venus” by Bananarama).
+The song went all the way to number 1 on the US Billboard Hot 100 (spending a week there after knocking out “Venus” by Bananarama).
+Around the world, it peaked at number 15 in Finland, number 5 in Italy, number 4 in Austria, New Zealand and Norway, number 3 in Germany and on the US Billboard Adult Contemporary chart, number 2 in Canada, France, Spain, Sweden and Switzerland, and number 1 in Belgium, Ireland, the Netherlands and the UK.
 It also won the Academy Award for Best Original Song.
 This is such a beautiful love song - everyone listening to music in the 80’s knows it (it was everywhere - all over the radio, on MTV, etc.).
 It is one of those songs I never tire listening to.
 Terri Nunn’s voice is so captivating.

 Side two opens with “Hot Summer Nights” by Miami Sound Machine.
 The band was hitting its stride by this point in the 80’s, and their Latin rhythms were guaranteed crowd pleasers.
 Again, another great mix tape candidate if you want something a little less familiar and overplayed.

-Loverboy sings about the “Heaven in Your Eyes, which reached number 12 on the charts in the US.
+Loverboy sings about the “Heaven in Your Eyes, which reached number 12 on the US Billboard Hot 100 and number 24 in the band's native Canada.
 Mike Reno’s vocals play well to the composition on this power ballad.
 This was a popular slow dance number in 1986; I can recall dancing to this one a number of times as closing time loomed ever closer.

 Next comes Larry Greene with “Through the Fire”.
 The drums and guitar make this one sound like a close relation to the opening track.
 They both share a lot of the same elements.
 Greene however doesn’t carry the vocals as well as Loggins does on his.